Aaronxvc/8-Bit-Computer-TTL-Logic-/README.md

 - Clock module (manual + astable)
 - Registers with a shared bus
 - Tri-state bus architecture
-- ALU (basic arithmetic and logic operations)
+- ALU (basic arithmetic and logic operations) (In Progress 🤗)
-- Output / display logic
+- Output / display logic (In Progress 🤗)

 ---